DaniBodor/OrgaMovie/README.md

 # OrgaMovie Macro Information

 This FiJi/ImageJ macro takes any number 4D (xyzt) _\*.nd2_ image files of organoids and creates color-coded (for depth) time-lapse movies (see fig below).
-The code is a fully automated adaptation of a macro (version 2016_03_24) previously created by Bas Ponsioen and  RenÃ© Overmeer, first published in _[Targeting mutant RAS in patient-derived colorectal cancer organoids by combinatorial drug screening](https://elifesciences.org/articles/18489)_, (eLife 2016;5:e18489 doi: 10.7554/eLife.18489).
+The code is a fully automated adaptation of a macro (version 2016_03_24) previously created by Bas Ponsioen and  René Overmeer, first published in _[Targeting mutant RAS in patient-derived colorectal cancer organoids by combinatorial drug screening](https://elifesciences.org/articles/18489)_, (eLife 2016;5:e18489 doi: 10.7554/eLife.18489).

 <img src="https://user-images.githubusercontent.com/14219087/114186287-f4473580-9946-11eb-99b2-1f3d73b78a69.png">